MicrosoftDocs/memdocs/memdocs/intune/fundamentals/unlicensed-admins.md

 ms.assetid:

 # optional metadata
-# CustomerIntent: As an  IT admin, I want to give other administrators access to Microsoft Intune without them requiring an Intune license so that right admins have the right access.
+# CustomerIntent: As an  IT admin, I want to give other administrators access to Microsoft Intune without them requiring an Intune license so that right admins have the correct access.

 #ROBOTS:
 #audience: